Box-Builds/nba-statistical-edge-development/Phase 4 – Logic Filter Engine/README.md

 # Final Note

-Phase 4 formalizes a lesson that emerged throughout development:
+Phase 4 formalizes a pattern that emerged throughout development.

-Blind automation is fragile.
+Pure automation can be fragile when models encounter edge cases or incomplete information.
-Unstructured intuition does not scale.
+At the same time, evaluating every line manually does not scale.

-This engine exists to sit between those two extremes — and improve both.
+This engine exists to bridge that gap.

+It removes weak candidates automatically while leaving final judgment to a human reviewer — combining the consistency of rules with the flexibility of human reasoning.